tmakatos/qemu/docs/devel/vfio-user.rst

 | <message data> | 16     | variable    |
 +----------------+--------+-------------+

-* *Message ID* identifies the message, and is used echoed in the reply message.
+* *Message ID* identifies the message, and is echoed in the command's reply message.
 * *Command* specifies the command to be executed, listed in Commands_.
 * *Message size* contains the size of the entire message, including the header.
 * *Flags* contains attributes of the message:

+  * The *Type* bits indicate the message type.

+    *  *Command* (value 0x0) indicates a command message.
-  * The reply bit differentiates command messages from reply messages.
-A reply message acknowledges a previous command with the same message ID.
+    *  *Reply* (value 0x1) indicates a reply message acknowledging a previous command with the same message ID.
-  * No_reply indicates that no reply is needed for this command.
+  * *No_reply* in a command message indicates that no reply is needed for this command.
     This is commonly used when multiple commands are sent, and only the last needs acknowledgement.
+  * *Error* in a reply message indicates the command being acknowledged had an error.
+In this case, the *Error* field will be valid.

-* *Error* is a UNIX errno value set only in the reply message.
-It is reserved in the command message.
+* *Error* in a reply message is a UNIX errno value.
+It is reserved in a command message.

-Each command message in Commands_ must be replied to with a reply message, which consists of the header with the reply bit set, plus any additional data.
+Each command message in Commands_ must be replied to with a reply message, unless the message sets the *No_Reply* bit.
+The reply consists of the header with the *Reply* bit set, plus any additional data.

 VFIO_USER_VERSION
 -----------------